 I find that many people get confused about the difference between IRS liens and levies.

 There isn't a week that goes by that I don't get a frantic call from someone stating the IRS is placing a lien on them.
 The caller is usually frantic and wants to know when the IRS is coming to take their property.
-Either a member of my staff or I have to calm them down and then explain the difference between liens and levies.
+Either a member of my staff or I has to calm them down and then explain the difference between liens and levies.

-When you owe the IRS a tax debt, the IRS has a right, by law, to tie up your assets.
-The definition of assets in this sense is anything that you own whether it is your home or your stamp or gun collection.
+When you owe the IRS tax debt, the IRS has a right, by law, to tie up your assets.
+The definition of assets in this sense is anything that you own, whether it is your home or your stamp or gun collection.
 The law allows the IRS to use a lien to tie up your property.
 Of course, they don't tie it up with a rope.
 They just let the world know that you owe the IRS money and that if you sell anything, the IRS has a right to the money paid for it.

 By law, the IRS has a lien on your assets from the second that you owe taxes.
 But, nobody will know about it until the IRS takes formal steps to let the world know that they have a lien.
 They do this by sending you a letter notifying you that they are going to file a lien in the county where they think you own property.
 It is usually the county you live in, but they could file in all counties where you own property.

-You can appeal the filing of the lien to the IRS Appeals Division if you do so within the time limits that are set out in the notification letter.
+You can appeal the filing of the lien to the IRS Appeals Division if you do so within the time limits that set out in the notification letter.
 Usually, the IRS will go ahead and file the lien so the world will know about it even while you go about appealing the filing.

-Most of the time appealing the filing of the lien is a waste of time, but there are a few instances when it would be to your benefit to file an appeal.
+Most of the time, appealing the filing of the lien is a waste of time, but there are a few instances when it would be to your benefit to file an appeal.